 - Property owners

-- Victims of accidents in the built environment
+- Victims of accidents and failures in the built environment

 It’s difficult to be thorough when you’re retained late in the process and impossible when your work is stopped mid-investigation.

 A timely and reliable estimate of an expert’s costs, based on the forensic work he must do, is essential to good management – with informed input from the expert.
 This is the case in civil litigation, for example, regardless of whether the file is taken by counsel on a fee or a contingency basis.

 How serious is the omission?
 Less than good management results when the expert’s invoices start to come in threatening the budget that the expert had no part in setting, and the expert’s services are suddenly stopped.